 On nice Sunday afternoons, people can still be seen strolling the boardwalks with their dogs or playing Pétanque (a lawn game involving tossing metal balls) on the several designated courts.
-They go out to lunch with their families at one of the five or so dining establishments along the port that have remained open.
+They go out to lunch with their families at one of the five or so dining establishments along with the port that have remained open.
 The roads are almost busy on weekday mornings as people commute to work.

-Still, most of the time it’s possible to pass roundabout after roundabout, through miles of residential neighborhood, without seeing a single face.
+Still, most of the time it’s possible to pass roundabout after roundabout, through miles of a residential neighborhood, without seeing a single face.

 Whenever I invite a French friend from a nearby town to Cap d’Agde for a glass of wine, they understandably express surprise that anything at all is open.
 And walking alone at night can only be described as creepy.

 What’s unique isn’t the small population, but that the infrastructure implies a much larger one.
-It’s that the residents are so spread out; for every occupied apartment there are dozens of empty ones.
+It’s that the residents are so spread out; for every occupied apartment, there are dozens of empty ones.
 I’ve found that every new arrival, after having explored for a while, reacts similarly: “This place is kind of weird, isn’t it?”

 Along the coastline, waves roll in gently, their white ridges sinking softly into the sand.
-Calmer than the vast, wild Atlantic — France’s other bordering water body — the Mediterranean’s colors are also richer; its blues are more blue and its smoothed cliffs more nuanced in tones of gray and brown.
+Calmer than the vast, wild Atlantic — France’s other bordering water body — the Mediterranean’s colors are also richer; its blues are bluer and its smoothed cliffs more nuanced in tones of gray and brown.

 At sunset, when peach streaks illuminate the sky, the water’s surface turns cobalt, almost a dull silver.
 With temperatures still high enough to be comfortable in just a jacket, gazing at the ocean is tremendously peaceful.